Simultaneously constraining cosmology and baryonic physics via deep learning from weak lensing: Methods

 \subsubsection{Architecture}

-The CNNs in this study consist of three parts in series.
-The input to the first part of the network is a $512\times512$ convergence map, which is down-sampled from the $2048\times2048$ map by averaging $4\times4$ patches ($0.4\times0.4\unit{arcmin^{-2}}$).
-Down-sampling the maps only loses a tiny amount of information, due to the maps being smoothed on a scale of $1\unit{arcmin}$ already, but it significantly speeds up the training and evaluation of the networks.
-The input is transformed into an $n_\mathrm{ch}\times125\times125$ image (meaning a $125\times125$ image with $n_\mathrm{ch}$ channels) as the output through two convolutions.
+In this study, our CNNs take $512\times512$ convergence maps as the inputs, which are down-sampled from the $2048\times2048$ map by averaging $4\times4$ patches.
+Accordingly, the resolution of the maps is reduced from $9.8\unit{pixel/arcmin}$ to $2.4\unit{pixel/arcmin}$.
+This down-sampling step loses very little information because the maps are already smoothed on a scale of $1\unit{arcmin}$, but it brings the advantage of significantly speeding up the training and evaluation of the CNNs.

+The CNNs consist of three parts in series.
+The first part of the network transforms the input (a $512\times512$ convergence map) into an $n_\mathrm{ch}\times125\times125$ image (meaning a $125\times125$ image with $n_\mathrm{ch}$ channels) through two convolutions.
 The convolutions are applied to every other pixel on the images, so the width and height of the output are approximately half of the input, and each channel in an output image corresponds to a kernel in the convolution.
 The second part consists of a sequence of $n_\mathrm{layer}$ residual blocks \citep{he2016}, where the operation of each block preserves the dimension of the image.
 The structure of the residual blocks is shown in Fig.\ref{fig:resblock}.
 A residual block contains a skip connection, which provides an alternative path for the input image to bypass the convolutions and enable the network to learn effectively even if it is very deep (with many residual blocks).
 The third part transforms the image into six numbers corresponding to the two cosmological and four baryonic parameters, again through a number of convolutions.
 The structure of our CNNs is shown in Table~\ref{tab:architecture}.
 Note that $n_\mathrm{ch}$ and $n_\mathrm{layer}$ are considered two hyper-parameters of this architecture, i.e., different networks can be constructed by choosing different values of $n_\mathrm{ch}$ and $n_\mathrm{layer}$.
 For the results in Section~\ref{sec:results}, we employ a network with $n_\mathrm{layer}=10$ and $n_\mathrm{ch}=64$ (called the \emph{main network}), and the results with other choices are discussed in Section~\ref{sec:alternative-arch}.

 We adopt the rectified linear unit (ReLU, defined as $f(x)=\max\{x, 0\}$) activation functions for our networks, and before most of the activation layers, we insert batch normalization layers (re-centering and re-scaling the inputs) to improve training speed and network stability \citep{ioffe2015}.
 The loss of our network is chosen to be the mean-squared error (MSE) between the output $y_i$ ($i=1,2,\dotsc,6$) and the true parameters after re-scaling to $[0,1]$ on a logarithmic scale (called the \emph{targets}) used for generating the input map $\theta_i$: